mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Now we can define what we mean by an algebraic type *system*.
 It's simply a type system where *every* compound type is composed from smaller types by *AND*-ing or *OR*-ing them together.
 Using *AND* and *OR* to build new data types should feel familiar — we used the same kind of *AND* and *OR* to document our domain earlier.

-This kind of *composable* type system is a great aid in doing domain-driven design because we can quickly create a complex model simply by mixing types together in different combinations, as we'll see next.
+This kind of *composable* type system is a great aid in doing Domain-Driven Design because we can quickly create a complex model simply by mixing types together in different combinations, as we'll see next.

 ## Modeling with algebraic data types